bksaiki/bksaiki.github.io/_posts/2025-11-11-numbers-libraries.md

 ## Evaluation

+To demonstrate the benefits of these design principles, I applied these principles to the number library that supports the FPy language [7].
+FPy is an embedded Python DSL for specifying numerical algorithms, with explicit control over rounding via rounding contexts, including first-class rounding context values.
+The number library supports many families of number formats from IEEE 754 floating-point numbers,
+  OCP MX floating-point numbers, fixed-point numbers, and more.

 ### Maintainability

+Outline:
+- show code size
+- show comparison to softfloat or Universal?

 ### Extensibility

+To demonstrate extensibility,
+  I implemented support for an additional operator ???, and an additional number format ???.

+Outline:
+ - additional operator
+ - additional number format

-### Verification
+### Correctness

+To demonstrate correctness,
+  I'll describe the testing strategy for FPy.

+Outline:
+ - show PBT tests for core methods

 ## Conclusion

-Number libraries face an explosion of complexity as new formats, rounding modes, and operations proliferate.
+Number libraries face an explosion of complexity with new formats, rounding modes, and operations.
-The two design principles presented here— separating arithmetic from rounding via round-to-odd, and organizing rounding logic into composable contexts— offer a practical solution to this challenge.
+The two design principles presented here --- separating arithmetic from rounding via round-to-odd, and organizing rounding logic into composable contexts --- offer a practical solution to this challenge.
 By decoupling these concerns,
   number library developers can achieve